Nepiki/Guides/~Hack~-The-Legend-of-Zelda:-Shadow-of-Night-(NES).md

 _Defeat Helmethead in the Graveyard Palace in West Hyrule only damaging him while the Fire Moa is on screen_

 During the battle with Helmethead in the Graveyard Palace near Bagu's house in West Hyrule, ensure that you only attack him while the Fire Moa is on screen.
 The Fire Moa will often fly off the side of the screen in a predictable pattern, so ensure you are patient with your attacks.
-This achievement can be restarted by dying and reentering the fight.

 [Helmet Fire [m] demonstration video](https://www.youtube.com/watch?v=ITXfPfW_0Mw)